dart-lang/language/working/augmentations/feature-specification.md

 ## Changelog

+### 1.39

+*   Non-semantic copy editing.
+Remove some redundant specification.
+Clarify that generative constructors can remain incomplete without error.

+*   Add some rationale for why the introductory declaration only needs to be before the augmenting ones and not above (#4377).

 ### 1.38

-*   Generalize the treatment of default values of optional parameters (addressing issue #4172).
+*   Generalize the treatment of default values of optional parameters (#4172).

 ### 1.37